 Preeclampsia is a potentially life-threatening disorder that occurs during pregnancy or the postpartum period.
-It affects 5-8% of all pregnancies and is characterized by high blood pressure and the presence of protein in the urine.
-Symptoms include swelling, sudden weight gain, headaches, changes in vision, upper abdominal pain, and nausea and vomiting.
+It affects 5-8% of all pregnancies and is characterized by high blood pressure, presence of protein in the urine.
+Symptoms include swelling, sudden weight gain, recurrent headaches, changes in vision, upper abdominal pain, nausea and vomiting.
 Some women with preeclampsia may not show any symptoms.
 Progression to severe preeclampsia is unpredictable.
 Early detection of preeclampsia prevents adverse complications and improves maternal and fetal outcomes.

 Left undetected, preeclampsia can rapidly progress to a potentially fatal condition.